ignite/cli/docs/kb/config.md

 ## `host`

-Configuration of host names and ports for processes started by Starport:
+Configuration of host names and ports for processes started by Ignite CLI:

 **host example**